Oxygen Express with 70 tonnes of oxygen to reach Delhi by Monday night: Railways | Business

 ''First Oxygen Express for the national capital carrying four tankers with 70 tonnes of liquid medical oxygen will depart tonight for Delhi Cantonment from Jindal Steel Works, Raigarh.
 It will reach Delhi by Monday night,'' the railway board chairman said.

+Tankers are being transported on flat wagons by trains for quick supply of medical oxygen.

 ''We have carried 150 tonnes of oxygen to Uttar Pradesh and Maharashtra till now and by tonight we will move 150 tonnes more.
-About Delhi, we are readying four tankers from Jindal Steel Plant in Raigarh.
+About Delhi, we are readying four tankers from Jindal Steel Plant in Raigarh," Sharma said.

 ''Plans are ready to move oxygen for Delhi and NCR region from plants in Angul, Raigarh, Kalingnagar and Rourkela.
-We have asked the state government to keep their trucks ready,'' Sharma said.
+We have asked the state government to keep their trucks ready,'' the official said, adding that wagons are ready for the movement of oxygen containers on container wagons from Durgapur to Delhi.

 ''These have been examined and the feasibility analysed after which the state government was informed that oxygen can be transported from seven out of these nine locations.
-The other two sites were not feasible due to technical reasons.
+The other two sites were not feasible due to technical reasons," an official said.

 ''They were also requested to arrange tankers and place indent at stations.
-The Assistant Divisional Railway Manager, Delhi is being nominated as nodal officer for the purpose,'' an official said.
+The Assistant Divisional Railway Manager, Delhi is being nominated as nodal officer for the purpose,'' the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)